-In the twelve months ended December 31, 2019, our total positive EBITDA (excluding countries with negative EBITDA) reached $\leq 127,2$ million.
+In the twelve months ended December 31, 2019, our total positive EBITDA (excluding countries with negative EBITDA) reached €127,2 million.
 Additionally, substantially all our revenue and cash resources are located outside of Greece, which mitigates sovereign risk associated with economic and political developments in that country.
 In the twelve months ended December 31, 2019, Greek entities represented only 3,0% (1,4% from clients based in Greece) of our revenue.
 We also benefit from the growing share of contracts in developed markets in our portfolio, where we benefit from stable recurring revenue through long-term contracts.
 We believe that our concentration on mature and resilient markets allows us to mitigate risks that are specific to certain markets and regions as well as the cyclical nature of the sports gaming industry.
-Moreover, we benefit from strong contract diversity with a diversified portfolio of 71 contracts and licenses, including: 59 technology and support services contracts, which comprised 50,9% of our revenue net of payout during the twelve months ended December 31, 2019; three (3) management contracts, which comprised 32,1% of our revenue net of payout during the same period.
+Moreover, we benefit from strong contract diversity with a diversified portfolio of 71 contracts and licenses, including: 59 technology and support services contracts, which comprised 50,9% of our revenue net of payout during the twelve months ended December 31, 2019; three (3) management contracts, which comprised 17,0% of our revenue net of payout during the same period; and 9 licenses, which comprised 32,1% of our revenue net of payout during the same period.